 He looked up, straight into Yasline's eyes.

-"The stars in the sky, they too are like the sun, just a great distance away, their brilliance dimmed by distance to tiny points of light in the darkness.
+"The stars in the sky, they too are like the sun, just a great distance away, their brilliance dimmed by remoteness to tiny points of light in the darkness.
 And some, a few, they too have worlds like this one, circling their warmth and brightness, with plants and animals and, sometimes, people not unlike you and I."

 Yasline had been listening intently, her eyes wide and shining.
 She could not but believe the absolute truth in his words.

 "You have been to these other worlds?" she asked.

 "Some of them," Higolter replied, "There are too many for anybody to visit them all."

 "I have long hidden myself here, on this world which some call Epsilona.
 But now I will have to leave."

 "Why are you hiding?"
 Yasline demanded, taking his hands in her own, "And why must you go so suddenly?"

 "I'm hiding because, um, well, it’s complicated," Higolter replied despondently, "But there is a group of people out there" - he gestured at the ceiling with his chin - "who want to talk to me about something I did to another group of people, on behalf of a third group."